ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

         # Assert that a PV has a particular value (prefix prepended automatically)
         self.ca.assert_that_pv_is("DISABLE", "COMMS ENABLED")
 ```
-Try to use GIVEN_WHEN_THEN test naming wherever appropriate
+Try to use GIVEN_WHEN_THEN test naming wherever appropriate.
+By default `ChannelAccess` will wait 1 second after every set, but this can dramatically slow down tests.
+Newer tests should override this default using `default_wait_time=0.0` and only sleep where definitely required.

 ### Setting values